matomo-org/developer-documentation/docs/3.x/apis.md

 ### API method security

 All API methods should check whether the current user is allowed to invoke the method.
 If the API method is read-only, this means checking that the user has view access to the resources the method returns.
-If the API method performs an action, this normally means checking that the user has admin access to the functionality (or alternatively checking that the user is the super user).
+If the API method performs an action, this normally means checking that the user has either 'write' or 'admin' access to the functionality (or alternatively checking that the user is the super user).
 For example,

 ```php
 public function getAllForSite($idSite)